Insomnia: Causes, Symptoms and Treatments

 Medical causes

-around 50% of insomnia cases are due to mental health conditions.
+Around 50% of insomnia cases are due to mental health conditions.
 The most common mental health conditions that negatively impact sleep include depression, anxiety, post-traumatic stress disorder, and attention deficit hyperactivity disorder.
 Medical conditions such as chronic pain, digestive issues, breathing disorders, hormonal imbalances, illnesses and infections, nutritional deficiencies and dementia are also common causes.

 Environmental Causes